 Getting started

 Welcome to Rust, and packaging all things Rust in Debian!
-Like for other languages, it's recommended to first get an idea of what Rust is if you haven't.
+Like for other languages, you should first get an idea of what Rust is if you haven't.

 Rust is famous for its comprehensive and well written documentation; check out the official learning materials, including The Rust Programming Language.
 There's also a crash course on the language grammar at Learn X in Y minutes, though it doesn't cover many aspects integral to the Rust ecosystem.